stefinfection/RUFUS/README.md

     -l slurm_job_array_limit    The maximum amount of jobs slurm allows in an array

 Optional Arguments:
-    -r reference  If not provided, will automatically provide GRCh38 file -m kmer_depth_cutoff  The amount of kMers that must overlap the variant to be included in the final call set -w window_size    The size of the windows to run RUFUS on, in units of kilabases (KB); allowed range between 500-5000; defaults to single run of entire genome if not provided
+    -m kmer_depth_cutoff  The amount of kMers that must overlap the variant to be included in the final call set -w window_size    The size of the windows to run RUFUS on, in units of kilabases (KB); allowed range between 500-5000; defaults to single run of entire genome if not provided
-    -e email  The email address to notify with slurm updates -q slurm_job_queue_lgimit    The maximum amount of jobs able to be ran at once; defaults to 20 -t slurm_time_limit   The maximum amount of time to let the slurm job run; defaults to 7 days for full run, or one hour per window (DD-HH:MM:SS)
+    -f path_to_rufus_container    If not provided, will look in current directory for rufus.sif -x, exclude_hash: Single or comma-delimited list of Jhash file(s) containing kMers to exclude from unique hash list -y path_to_rufus_container   If not provided, will look in current directory for rufus.sif -z rufus_threads  Number of threads provided to RUFUS; defaults to 36 -e email  The email address to notify with slurm updates -q slurm_job_queue_lgimit    The maximum amount of jobs able to be ran at once; defaults to 20 -t slurm_time_limit   The maximum amount of time to let the slurm job run; defaults to 7 days for full run, or one hour per window (DD-HH:MM:SS)
-    -f path_to_rufus_container    If not provided, will look in current directory for rufus.sif -z rufus_threads  Number of threads provided to RUFUS; defaults to 36 -h help   Print usage
+    -h help   Print usage
 ```
 \